jjaswanson4/satellite6-deployment/README.md

 - Activation key section occasionally fails on certain subscriptions

 * Please open issues on GitHub if something else doesn't work as expected
+* Satellite 6.6 will remain the 'master' branch until this playbook is viable front to back without hand-holding

 # To-Dos